 Not in La Regia Marina.
 The Mediterranean Sea is a bathtub.
 The Axis player has to run his or her convoys across the narrow seas from ports in southern Italy (Taranto or Naples, usually) to Tripoli in Libya.
 The Allied player knows this, and has that base on Malta right astride the route.
 Likewise, the Allied player has to send convoys down the length of the Mediterranean, right through the 90-mile-wide Sicilian Channel where the Axis player knows they must pass.

 You can’t run and hide out in the open sea.
 You’re going to have to fight, and you’re going to have to do so with some pretty substantial forces.
 That’s why I like this game.
-The cat-and-mouse action in Bismarck or Midway can be a lot of fun, and I know many players prefer that style.
+The cat-and-mouse action in Bismarck or Midway can be great fun, and I know that many players prefer that style.
 And I most certainly approve of games that reward sneakiness.

 La Regia Marina isn’t one of those games.
 The action is blunt and brutal: you know where the enemy is, and you go right over there and kick his ass.
 Hopefully, anyway.
 There’s not a lot of subtlety involved, and I like that aspect a lot.
 And the Royal Italian Navy is at the center of the action, so I get to use all that language skill for something other than writing about constipated elephants.

-La Regia Marina forms a matching set with South Pacific: games into which we’re pouring a couple of decades of hard-won experience on how to design and develop naval wargames, to make them beautiful and fill them with history and fun.
+La Regia Marina forms a matching set with South Pacific: games into which we’ve poured a couple of decades of hard-won experience on how to design and develop naval wargames, to make them beautiful and fill them with history and fun.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.